apollographql/eslint-plugin-graphql/README.md

 You also have to specify a schema.
 You can either do it using _one_ of these options:

 - `schemaJson`: Your schema as JSON.
 - `schemaJsonFilepath`: The absolute path to your schema as a .json file.
+(Warning: this variant is incompatible with `eslint --cache`.)
 - `schemaString`: Your schema in the Schema Language format as a string.

 Alternatively, you can use a [.graphqlconfig](https://github.com/graphcool/graphql-config) file instead of the above three options.
 If you do there's one more option to know about: